rbleattler/mdop-docs/mdop/agpm/request-restoration-of-a-deleted-gpo-agpm40.md

 ---
 title: How to Request Restoration of a Deleted GPO
-description: Request Restoration of a Deleted GPO
+description: Request Restoration of a Deleted GPO in AGPM 4.
 author: aczechowski
 ms.assetid: bac5ca3b-be47-49b5-bf1b-96280625fda8
 ms.reviewer: